 A trip to the head of Lake Chelan is a journey into an unspoiled frontier, forgotten by time.

-A favorite for campers, fishers and hunters, getting to Stehekin is as much fun as being here.
+A favorite for hikers, adventure seekers, fishers and relaxers, getting to Stehekin is as much fun as being there.

-Hiking on foot or horseback is another option for getting to Stehekin.
+Hiking is another great option for getting to Stehekin.
+Go part way up the lake and have the Lady of the Lake drop you off so you can hike the rest of the way along the Lakeshore Trail or come over the North Cascades Mountains.
+Have a horse?
+Come over the mountains on horseback.
 Every summer several hundred people hike to Stehekin using an extensive trail network much of which has been in place for 100 years.
-About 150 of those hikers have made it all the way from Mexico on the Pacific Crest Trail.
-About 5 miles from the landing, and walking distance from Harlequin Campground is a 3,000 foot grass airstrip, for experienced pilots.
+Some of them have made it all the way from Mexico on the Pacific Crest Trail.

-For those short on time or looking for a birds eye view, a spectacular plane ride up lake allows you to see the splendor of the lake and surrounding mountains and glaciers from a different perspective.
-Seaplanes have been a vital transportation source to Stehekin for over 60 years.
+For those short on time or looking for a bird’s eye view, a spectacular helicopter (link) ride up the lake allows you to see the splendor of the lake and surrounding mountings and glaciers from a different perspective.
+There is a 3,000-foot grass airstrip that a small personal aircraft with an experienced pilot can also land on.

-Stehekin boasts 95 full-time residents, blue-green water fed by glaciers, sub-alpine timber, deer outside your front door, and a kind of magic only found when absolutely lost in nature.
+Stehekin boasts 90 full-time residents, blue green water fed by glaciers, sub-alpine timber, deer outside your front door, and a kind of magic only found when absolutely lost in nature.

 Get the guide!